Midori Takada

 Midori Takada (高田みどり) (born December 21, 1951) is a Japanese composer and percussionist.
 She has been described as a pioneer of ambient and minimalist music.

 Early career and Mkwaju Ensemble

 Takada graduated from Tokyo University of the Arts and began her musical career as a percussionist with the Berlin RIAS Symphonie-Orchester in the mid-1970s.
 She became dissatisfied with the Western classical musical tradition and returned to Japan to study African drumming and Indonesian gamelan, as well as the early minimalism of Steve Reich and Terry Riley.
 She channeled these influences into the group Mkwaju Ensemble which she formed with Joe Hisaishi, Yoji Sadanari, Junko Arase and Hideki Matsutake.
-Mkwaju Ensemble released two albums in 1981, Mkwaju and Ki-Motion, and she also performed on recordings by Toru Takemitsu and Satoshi Ashikawa around this time.
+Mkwaju Ensemble released two albums in 1981, Mkwaju and Ki-Motion, and she also performed on recordings by Tōru Takemitsu and Satoshi Ashikawa around this time.

 Through The Looking Glass

 Takada recorded her first solo LP Through The Looking Glass in three days in early 1983.
 She performs all parts on the album, with diverse instrumentation including percussion, marimba, gong, reed organ, bells, ocarina, vibraphone, piano and glass Coca-Cola bottles.
 The album was not commercially popular upon release, but became a collector's item in the late 2010s thanks to online sharing through YouTube and other sites.
 The album was reissued on vinyl and CD in 2017 and has been hailed as "mesmerizing" and an "ambient minimalist masterpiece".
 Pitchfork awarded the album 'Best new reissue' and it became the second best-selling release of 2017 on Discogs.